WICG/view-transitions/explainer.md

 # MPA vs SPA solutions

-The [current spec](https://drafts.csswg.org/css-view-element-transitions-1/) and experimental implementation in Chrome (behind the `chrome://flags/#document-transition` flag) focuses on SPA transitions.
+The [current spec](https://drafts.csswg.org/css-view-element-transitions-1/) and implementation in Chrome focuses on SPA transitions.
 However, the model has also been designed to work with cross-document navigations.
 The specifics for cross-document navigations are covered [here](cross-doc-explainer.md).

 This doesn't mean we consider the MPA solution less important.
 In fact, [developers have made it clear that it's more important](https://twitter.com/jaffathecake/status/1405573749911560196).
 We have focused on SPAs due to the ease of prototyping, so those APIs have had more development.
 However, the overall model has been designed to work for MPAs, with a slightly different API around it.